 With 441kW and 1000Nm peak torque delivered by the hybrid drivetrain, we're talking super coupe numbers indeed.

 The Polestar 1 announces Volvo's intention to become an accepted player in the sportscar stakes.
-Looking like no Volvo ever, the Polestar 1 will not display a single Volvo badge; rather it will stand alone as the sub-brand goes it alone.
+Looking like no Volvo ever, the Polestar 1 will not display a single Volvo badge; rather it will stand alone as the sub-brand stamps its own marque.

 Being the first offering as an independent marque, Polestar is pulling out all stops garner the attention of potential customers who would traditionally opt for one of the German big three, with the M5, AMG S65 and Audi RS5 squarely in its sights.